christianalfoni/impact/docs/learn/lifecycle.md

 # Lifecycle

 React has two mounting phases.
 The _render_ phase and the _commit_ phase.
-The stores are instantiated during the _render_ phase as they expose state consumed by the components.
-When the _commit_ phase has been performed and the components has been mounted, they can unmount.
+The observable contexts are instantiated during the _render_ phase as they expose state consumed by the components.
+When the _commit_ phase has been performed and the components has been mounted, the provider for the observable context can unmount.

-**impact-react** stores allows you to hook into when its related Provider component unmounts.
+**impact-react** allows you to intercept when its related Provider component unmounts.
 This is called `cleanup`.

 ```ts
 import { cleanup } from "impact-react";